The Contra Costa Community College District Police Department is responsible

 - Disaster Medical Operations and Triage

 - Team Organization

-To learn more about the Contra Costa Community College District CERT, please visit our CERT page.
+Click here to learn more about the Contra Costa Community College District CERT page.

 Safety Monitor Program